ntc490/gilles-subsquares/README.md

 reads using this code.
 The time complexity is O(n) for that scenario.

 I measured the number of reads for several test cases.
 The worst case required 147 reads for an 8x8 matrix.
+See the [Test Results](#Test-Results) section below.

 ### CMake